-Heavy load restrictions are in place in the Port Stephens area for heavy vehicles.
-Signposted weight limits restricting heavier vehicles have been put in place in the below locations.
-It is important to know the weight of your vehicle as fines apply for driving over the weight limit in a load restricted street.
-Fines can range from $337 to $1346.
+Heavy load restrictions are in place in Port Stephens.
+Signposted weight limits restrict heavier vehicles in the below locations.
+It's important to know the weight of your vehicle as large fines apply for driving over the weight limit in a load restricted street.

 |Street and suburb||Load limit|

 The Heavy Vehicle National Law requires relevant road authorities to approve the intended path of travel for oversize or overmass (OSOM) vehicles before a trip.
 To apply to travel on Council roads, submit an Oversize/Overmass Permit form and pay the relevant fee.

 Under the Heavy Vehicle National Law, a heavy vehicle weighs over 4.5 tonnes.
 This can include: